 To detect MTBR tau in the cerebrospinal fluid, scientists came up with a new method based on using chemicals to purify tau from a solution, followed by mass spectrometry.

-The technique helped scientists analyzing cerebrospinal fluid from 100 people in their 70s.
+The technique helped scientists analyze cerebrospinal fluid from 100 people in their 70s.
 Thirty had no cognitive impairment and no signs of Alzheimer’s; 58 had amyloid plaques with no cognitive symptoms or mild or moderate Alzheimer’s dementia, and 12 had cognitive impairment caused by other conditions.

 Scientists found that levels of a specific form — MTBR tau 243 — in the cerebrospinal fluid were elevated in people with Alzheimer’s.
-It increased the more advanced a person’s cognitive impairment and dementia was.
+It increased the more advanced a person’s cognitive impairment and dementia were.